stannebm/checkout-api/README.md

-# StAnne FPX API
+# StAnne Checkout API (Cybersource/FPX)

-This project integrates FPX API according to the [official documentation](https://fpxexchange.myclear.org.my:8443/MerchantIntegrationKit/)
+This project integrates FPX and Cybersource API according to the [official documentation](https://fpxexchange.myclear.org.my:8443/MerchantIntegrationKit/)

 FPX is a payment gateway that provides online banking services to internet businesses.